SEN and Disabilities

 • Sensory and/or physical needs

 This is to ensure that their educational outcomes can continue to be met in Mainstream schools (without the need for an EHCP).
-Pupils with PFA’s will remain in their Mainstream school.
+Pupils with IPFA’s will remain in their Mainstream school.

-PFA funding is for those who require additional support over and above the resources made available within the schools SEN notional budget.
+IPFA funding is for those who require additional support over and above the resources made available within the schools SEN notional budget.
 Schools may be allocated up to an additional 7 units of support.
-Applications for PFA are to be made by the school to the Local Authority using the Threshold documents.
+Applications for IPFA are to be made by the school to the Local Authority using the Threshold documents.

-Admissions to special schools are managed by the SEN team at Hamilton Building and are restricted to children who have an EHC Plan.
+Admissions to special schools are managed by the SEN team and are restricted to children who have an EHC Plan.

 Frequently Asked Questions

 - Education Health Care plans – examples of good practice